 Sign up to become a mock juror through eJury and get paid to help attorneys practice their skills in a mock trial.

 This is pretty much the easiest money you’ll ever earn.
 Just don’t let the house burn down.

 110. Invest in Sectors You Like

-If you are looking for a unique way to put your money to use, consider a service like Motif Investing.
-If there’s a particular sector you believe in, such as cancer research, Motif lets you invest in stocks related to that particular sector.
+If you are looking for a unique way to put your money to use, consider a service like M1 Finance.
+If there’s a particular sector you believe in, such as cancer research, M1 lets you invest in specific themes through groups of stocks known as “Pies”.

 Ways to Make Extra Money at Your Current Job

 What better place to look for extra money than the job that’s already paying you?

 Easier said than done, I know.
 But if you’re willing to go above and beyond and prove yourself to management, you can move up the corporate ladder.
 Paul Sloane wrote a great article over on Lifehack about How to Get a Promotion.